In this section:

 To evaluate an expression in the context of a breakpoint and display its value in the debugging console, check the option Log evaluated expression, and enter a valid expression in the option field.

 This feature lets you obtain information about your running application without having to suspend its execution.

 - To set a breakpoint the current one depends on, select it from the Depends on drop-down list.

 - Enable suspending an application upon reaching a breakpoint by selecting the Suspend check box, and then select one of the option buttons to specify the way a running program will be paused.
 For more information on the Suspend options, refer to Breakpoints dialog reference.

 To set the break condition, enable condition by selecting the appropriate check box,

 If the expression evaluates to true, the user-selected actions are performed.
 If the evaluation result is false, the breakpoint does not produce any effect.

-- To display the reaching of a breakpoint as a text message in the debugging console, select the Log message to console check check box.
+- To notify about the reaching of a breakpoint with a text message in the debugging console, select the Log message to console check check box.